DigitalMachinist/CLIMachs/README.md

-# roll20-cypher-system
+# CLIMachs Command Framework

-A character sheet and accompanying scripts to make for quick turns in Monte Cook's Cypher System on Roll20.
+A complete CLI command framework for the Roll20.net scripting API.

 # TODO